adoptium/temurin-build/RELEASING.md

 Paste the below message into the #release channel in Slack:

-With under a week to go until releases, we are entering a lockdown period for the following repositories: temurin-build, ci-jenkins-pipelines, github-release-scripts, containers, installer, and mirror-scripts.
+With under a week to go until releases, we are entering a lockdown period for the main branches to the following repositories: github-release-scripts, containers, installer, and mirror-scripts.
+The temurin-build, ci-jenkins-pipelines and jenkins-helper main branches are still open for work, however the "release" branch will be under code-freeze management.

 If you need to submit a pr for any of these repos during this period, you should: